Carlos Peña

-Carlos Felipe Peña (born May 17, 1978) is a Dominican former professional baseball first baseman.
+Carlos Felipe Peña (born May 17, 1978) is a Dominican former professional baseball first baseman and current broadcaster.
 He played in Major League Baseball (MLB) for the Texas Rangers, Oakland Athletics, Detroit Tigers, Boston Red Sox, Tampa Bay Devil Rays/Rays, Chicago Cubs, Houston Astros, and Kansas City Royals.

 Although Peña was born in Santo Domingo and his family is from San Francisco de Macorís, he spent a significant portion of his childhood in the United States.

 Early life

 Peña is the second-oldest of five children born to Felipe and Juana Marisela Peña.
 The family moved to the United States from the Dominican Republic when Peña was 12, initially living with one of his uncles.

 Peña graduated from Haverhill High School in Haverhill, Massachusetts, in 1995.
 He initially went to Wright State University in Dayton, Ohio, but returned home after one year and attended Northeastern University in Boston; there, Peña studied electrical engineering.
 As a collegiate player, he competed in the Cape Cod Baseball League (CCBL), which showcases top amateur prospects every summer.
 Peña was a member of the Harwich Mariners in 1996 and the Wareham Gatemen in 1997.
 In 1997, he was named CCBL league MVP and was inducted into the CCBL Hall of Fame in 2003.
 During his time at Northeastern, Peña led the Northeastern Huskies to one NCAA tournament.
 Peña's career batting average at Northeastern was .324 and he finished with 24 home runs in two seasons.